amplify-education/hiccup/README.md

-## Overview
+### Overview

-Hiccup is an Android library that layers _Http In ContentProviders_.
+Hiccup is an Android library that uses HTTP semantics in ContentProviders to make them easier to understand, use, and maintain.

-It aims to bring RESTful and MVC-like concepts to ContentProviders to separate client/server concerns, allow UI/data layers to evolve independently, and improve code maintainability.
-A ContentProvider is like a locally running server, so the idea is that we can treat it like one and borrow some best practices from the web.
+ContentProviders are similar to web service apis.
+They both communicate via URIs and allow client applications to read, create, and modify resources.
+So the idea is that we can think of them more like web service apis and borrow some best practices from the web.

+### Goals

+1. simplify ContentProvider code & readability
+1. separate client/provider concerns
+1. decouple persistence implementation (ie, sqlite) from ContentProvider
+1. expose a clean & simple api
+1. remain compatible within normal ContentProvider behavior

 #### Status
 Alpha, work in progress.
 Use at your own discretion.
 Currently supports:

-1. GET requests
+* GET
-1. POST requests
+* POST
+* PUT
+* DELETE

 #### Motivation

-Android's ContentProvider is a great tool for data abstraction and sharing, but its interface is confusing and has several limitations.
+Android's ContentProvider is a great tool for data abstraction and cross-app sharing, but its interface is confusing and has several limitations.
 Mainly, its interface is half REST and half SQL, which result in the following: